brevzin/cpp_proposals/2278_cbegin/cbegin.md

     std::iter_reference_t<It>>;
 ```

-This does not yield the correct result for the last row in my table at the moment, but if we make the changes to `std::tuple` prescribed in [@P2214R0], then it would.
+This does not yield the correct result for the last row in my table at the moment, but now that we are making the changes to `std::tuple` prescribed in [@P2321R2], it soon will.

 Avoiding unnecessary wrapping can be achieved through a factory function that checks to see if such wrapping would change type: